-- CBUS operates over CAN at 125kbps. - CAN is bidirectional and has built-in error correction and message re-send. - CBUS CAN frames have an 11-bit header and an 8-byte data-part. - The data-part carries the CBUS message. - $\circ\,$ The header must be unique, and this is ensured by including the 1 byte CAN-ID assigned to the sending node. - The CAN-ID is retained by the node, moving it to a new layout may cause a CAN-ID conflict. - In SLiM mode, the node-id is set by switches, and the CAN-ID is set equal to the low-byte of the node-id.
+- CBUS operates over CAN at 125kbps. - CAN is bidirectional and has built-in error correction and message re-send. - CBUS CAN frames have an 11-bit header and an 8-byte data-part. - The data-part carries the CBUS message. - The header must be unique, and this is ensured by including the 1 byte CAN-ID assigned to the sending node. - The CAN-ID is retained by the node, moving it to a new layout may cause a CAN-ID conflict. - In SLiM mode, the node-id is set by switches, and the CAN-ID is set equal to the low-byte of the - In FLiM mode, if the node does not have a CAN-ID, one is automatically obtained by selfenumeration: the node asks all other active nodes for their CAN-ID, and then assigns itself one that is not in use.